tonytvo/blog-generator/content/blog/implement-domain-driven-design/index.md

 - From this clear view of the current situation, we can start breaking or merging contexts.
 While breaking up a bounded context is usually easy, merging them is usually quite difficult, as there can exist very different concepts and models.
 We will typically want to merge contexts when there is too much translation overhead or duplication.

+- Eric Evans gives us two options:

+  - If in a “pain driven” refactoring, we need to find the root cause of the problem and start there, wherever that is.
+  - If in a “all out” refactoring, we need to start by refactoring the Core Domain into segregated Core Domains, Generic Subdomains and Cohesive Mechanisms.

 - **From SEPARATE WAYS to SHARED KERNEL**
   - Define one of 3 strategies:
     - Refactor one context into the other context model;